flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 - **Outer Zone** (984 MB): This is where the game data is stored.
 The larger capacity came from narrowing the distance between pits and lands.
 - **Security Ring**: Sitting between the inner and outer zone, its engraving is meant to prove the disc is genuine.
 There's not enough documentation publicly available to explain how it works, but what's known is that the drive always verifies this area before reading the outer zone.

 The speed of the reader is 12x, which is *not too shabby* compared to Saturn's 2x CD reader.
 Nevertheless, it's worth mentioning that the new reader operates at **Constant-Angular-Velocity** (CAV), as opposed to Constant Linear Velocity (CLV).
-This means that, with little effort, data access gets faster on the outer layer, which is coincidentally where the game data resides.
+This means that, with little effort, data access gets faster on the outer edge, which is coincidentally where the game data resides.

 #### The bonus format